Seteco/Somorrostro/Home.md

  - auto-scaling of chart units
  - timezone conversion
  - python.d.plugin rewritten
- - dozens of more improvements, compatibility fixes and enhancements
+ - dozens of more improvements, enhancements, features and fixes

 ---